ShawnFei2001/DungeonMaster/README.md

 6. Execute the Colab cells step by step to initiate gameplay.

 ### Option 2: Train Your Own Model
-1. Clone the repository to your local machine or desired cluster(Please request at least one GPU).
+1. Clone the repository to your local machine or desired cluster (ensure GPU access is available).
 2. Modify the `discovery.command` file:
    - Replace Xiaoyang's Northeastern Discovery Cluster credentials with your own.
 3. Follow these steps on your cluster: